 Here are our top five picks for best paint primer based on the above factors and consumer reviews.

-Rated 4.3 out of five stars by more than 230 Amazon reviewers, this versatile, tintable interior/exterior latex primer adheres as strongly to drywall as it does to wood, concrete, masonry, metal, and glossy surfaces like tile, so it can be used to prime walls, furniture, fences, and more.
-The water-based formula that blocks solvent-based stains (like grease) and resists mildew and peeling comes in a one-quart can that covers a total of 100 square feet (one 10-by-10-foot wall).
+This versatile, tintable interior/exterior latex primer adheres as strongly to drywall as it does to wood, concrete, masonry, metal, and glossy surfaces like tile, so it can be used to prime walls, furniture, fences, and more.
+The water-based formula blocks solvent-based stains (like grease) and resists mildew and peeling comes in a one-quart can that covers a total of 100 square feet (one 10-by-10-foot wall).
 It dries to recoat in one hour and can be used with latex- or oil-based topcoats.
-Available from Amazon.

-BEST PAINT PRIMER FOR INTERIOR WALLS: KILZ General Purpose Interior Latex Primer/Sealer ($27.52 for one gallon)
+BEST FOR WALLS: KILZ General Purpose Interior Latex Primer/Sealer

-Although it can be used on brick, plaster, masonry, and wood alike, this tintable interior latex primer works like a dream on drywall thanks to a unique water-based formula that minimizes surface imperfections like uneven texture and can be tinted to any wall color of your choice.
-Amazon customers rated it four out of five stars for a smooth application “like butter on bread” and a generous gallon-sized container with a coverage area of 300 square feet.
-It offers a speedy dry-to-recoat time of one hour and works with latex- or oil-based topcoats.
-Available from Amazon.
+Although it can be used on brick, plaster, masonry, and wood alike, this tintable interior latex primer works like a dream on drywall thanks to a unique water-based formula that minimizes surface imperfections like uneven texture (and that can be tinted to any wall color of your choice).
+It goes on smoothly and coming in a generous gallon-sized container, it boasts a coverage area of 300 square feet.
+KILZ offers a speedy dry-to-recoat time of one hour and works with latex- or oil-based topcoats.

-Rated four out of five stars by Amazon reviewers, this tintable oil-based interior primer handily blocks current and future water-based stains and odors from smoke, wood tannins, markers, and more.
-You’ll appreciate how it works on stain-prone surfaces like kitchen, bathroom, and craft room cabinets, trim, and frequently used furniture, yet it’s versatile enough for wood, drywall, plaster, masonry, brick, metal, and glossy surfaces too.
+Tintable, oil-based KILZ Original handily blocks out water-based stains and a range of odors, including smoke.
+You’ll appreciate how it works on stain-prone surfaces like kitchen or bathroom cabinets—or frequently used furniture like barstools.
+That said, KILZ Original can also be used on drywall, plaster, masonry, brick, metal, and glossy surfaces like tile.
 The quart-sized container covers between 300 and 400 square feet, dries in one hour and can be topped with latex or oil-based topcoats.
-Available from Amazon.

-BEST PAINT PRIMER FOR GLOSSY SURFACES: KILZ Adhesion High-Bonding Latex Primer/Sealer ($41.38 for one gallon)
+BEST FOR GLOSSY SURFACES: KILZ Adhesion High-Bonding Latex Primer/Sealer

-If you’ve been putting off painting a tile backsplash, a lacquered chair, or your gutters, get the job done with this tintable latex interior/exterior bonding primer designed to stick to glass, plastic, tile, Formica, vinyl, glazed brick, metal, and other glossy surfaces.
-Sold in a one-gallon can that covers 300 square feet, the latex primer that scored 4.6 out of five stars on Amazon dries in one hour and provides an excellent foundation for latex- or oil-based topcoats.
-Available from Amazon.
+If you’ve been putting off painting a tile backsplash, a lacquered chair, or your aging gutters, get the job done with this tintable latex interior/exterior bonding primer designed to stick to glass, plastic, tile, Formica, vinyl, glazed brick, metal, and still more glossy surfaces.
+Sold in a one-gallon can that covers 300 square feet, KILZ Adhesion High-Bonding dries in one hour and provides an excellent foundation for either latex- or oil-based topcoats.